-replaceable by the customer (Orto), and which components must be replaced by a field service technician (Frio).
-General Symptom FRU/action Problems such as broken cover locks or indicator LEDs not working • Broken CRU/FRU replaceable by the customer (CRU), and which components must be replaced by a field service technician (FRU).
+replaceable by the customer (0110), and which components must be replaced by a field service technician (1110).
+General Symptom FRU/action Problems such as broken cover locks or indicator LEDs not working Broken CRU/FRU replaceable by the customer (CRU), and which components must be replaced by a field service technician (FRU).
 Hard disk drive Symptom FRU/action Not all drives are recognized by the hard disk drive diagnostic Remove the first drive not recognized and try the hard disk drive diagnostic test again. test (Fixed Disk test).
 2. If the remaining drives are recognized, replace the drive you removed with a new one.

 Note: See Chapter 7, "Parts listing Types 6223 and 6227," on page 115 to determine which components are hard disk drive diagnostic test.
-1. Remove the hard disk drive being tested when the computer stopped responding and try the diagnostic test again.
+J 1.
+Remove the hard disk drive being tested when the computer stopped responding and try the diagnostic test again.
 2. If the hard disk drive diagnostic test runs successfully, replace the drive you removed with a new one.

 Note: See Chapter 7, "Parts listing Types 6223 and 6227," on page 115 to determine which components are replaceable by the customer (CRU), and which components must be replaced by a field service technician (FRU).
-Hard disk drive FRU/action Symptom System stone responding during replaced by the electricity, and which compensate mast be replaced by a held control testimolar (1.116).
+Hard disk drive FRU/action Symptom replaceable by the customer (Onto), and which components must be replaced by a held service technician (Firo).
 Intermittent Symptom FRU/action A problem occurs only occasionally and is difficult to detect.
 Verify that: All cables and cords are connected securely to the rear of the computer and attached options.
 When the computer is turned on, air is flowing from the rear of the computer at the fan grill.
 If there is no airflow, the fan is not working.
 This causes the computer to overheat and shut down.
 Ensure that the SCSI bus and devices are configured correctly and that the last external device in each SCSI chain is terminated correctly.
 Check the system error log.